 Both families are overjoyed to receive the friendship and assistance they have received so far.
 God is truly taking care of them through the generosity of our community.
 Please be sure to welcome them if you see them at the 11:00 Mass!

 What Can You Do?

 Saint Mary's parishioners are pooling their resources to help.
 We have already provided a washer and dryer for the first family, a crib and sewing machine, bus cards, linens, a dining room set, toys and clothing, but the families still have many needs.
-If you are able to help provide any of the following items, please contact Claudia McIvor at 727-896-2191, extension 207.
+If you are able to help, please contact Claudia McIvor at 727-896-2191, extension 207.
 Cash and gift card donations are also gratefully accepted.

 Read More by clicking on the links below.